Julian Baker talking at Therapy Expo 2018

 Kirstie also followed this up with an email in September

 At the end of a busy week in Poland, I was interviewed by Nisarga about how I work and his experience of a week in the lab.

 Robert Schleip chats to Julian Baker

-After a great day teaching together in London,
+After a great day teaching and dissecting together at Imperial College London

 Robert Schleip reveals his new admiration for superficial fascia!